JanSeemann92/AISA_GeosoftwareII/README.md

 Only relevant if installed without docker: Node >= 14 & R >= 4.1.2

 ### Start
-To start the programme on AWS Server use:
+To start the program on AWS Server use:
 ```sh
 $ cd AISA_GeosoftwareII
 $ docker-compose up